aadottori/fastapi_blog/README.md

-# learning-fastapi
+# FastAPI Blog

-In this project I learned about Fast API, how to use it to create a simple API with a complete CRUD interface on Swagger.
+This project was aimed at learning how to use FastAPI.